 This subsystem encompasses the principles and procedures for managing information, including everything from communication plans to knowledge databases.

 This subsystem consists of all the management science techniques used in project management.
 Some examples include CPM (critical path modeling), PERT (program evaluation and review technique), and Monte Carlo simulation.

 - Cultural ambiance

-This subsystem includes the organization’s culture around project management.
-It relates to how project management is viewed and carried out within the company.
+This subsystem handles the organization’s culture around project management and how it is viewed and carried out.
 For example, do functional employees who are not directly involved with projects understand and support project management?
-Are they even aware of projects occurring within the organization that affect them?
+Are they aware of projects occurring within the organization that affect them?

 Project management systems as software

-The second meaning generally refers to project management technology or software.
-Most literature referencing project management systems discusses this type of system.
-It incorporates the applications and tools used to plan, organize, and manage complex projects.
-These can include general software applications such as spreadsheets and email applications.
-The technology may also include specific project management applications such as Wrike.
+The second definition of project management system generally refers to project management technology or software.
+This system incorporates the applications and tools used to plan, organize, and manage complex projects.
+These can include general software applications such as spreadsheets and email applications, or specific project management applications such as Wrike.